wlmmyers/fe-challenge/README.md

 ## Level of effort and finishing steps

 This exercise is designed to take between 2 - 4 hours of time.
-You'll submit your work using Git, so please commit your code and push it up when you're finished.
+You'll submit your work to this repo, so please commit your code and push it up when you're finished.
 Reaching out to the person who sent you this exercise via email will let us know that your code is ready to review.